All the scenarios on Media Helping Media are based on real events.

 In such situations reporters must detach themselves from events, broadcast what they see, and avoid any assumptions.

-There was enough eye-witness material to fill a 30-second situation report without guesswork.
+There was enough eye-witness material to fill a 30-second report without adding guesswork.

-The report should have been limited to his account of describing the flames, the smoke, the number of fire engines, the crowd, and the number of police at the scene.
+The report should have been limited to describing the flames, the smoke, the number of fire engines, the size of the crowd, and the number of police at the scene.

-The reporter’s mistake was to let his imagination get the better of him.
+The reporter’s mistake was letting his imagination take over.

 He was broadcasting false information to the station’s listeners.